MicrosoftDocs/quantum-docs/articles/install-csharp-qdk.md

 ---
 title: Develop with Q# and .NET
 description: Learn how to create a Q# application using .NET languages.
+Q# is built to work well with .NET languages such as C# and F#.
 author: bradben
 ms.author: v-benbra
-ms.date: 8/20/2020
+ms.date: 02/01/2021
 ms.topic: quickstart
 uid: microsoft.quantum.install-qdk.overview.cs
 no-loc: ['Q#', '$$v']